Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 5. In the left-side menu, click Task templates.

 6. Next to the relevant template, click Edit and make the relevant changes.
-Alternatively, click Trash icon.
+Alternatively, click Trash icon and Delete to remove the template.

-When defining the timing of the auto task, determine when the assignee should start the task based on the reservation’s lifecycle—such as "At check-out" or "2 hours before check-in”.
+When defining the timing of the auto-task, determine when the assignee should start the task based on the reservation’s lifecycle.
+For example, "At check-out" or "2 hours before check-in”.

-You can schedule auto tasks based on a guest's estimated time of arrival (ETA) or departure (ETD).
-If these times are not added to the reservation or collected through the check-in form, the property's default check-in or check-out times will be used instead.
+You can schedule auto-tasks based on a guest's estimated time of arrival (ETA) or departure (ETD).
+If you haven't added these times to the reservation or collected them through the check-in form, the property's default check-in or check-out times will be used instead.

 1. Sign in to your Guesty account.